Proxy management

 - The user has given their consent to Mangopay for the action

-- Obtain consent from the user by calling PUT Manage proxy consent for a User, and then retry the action
+- Obtain consent from the user by calling POST Manage proxy consent for a User and redirecting the user to the hosted SCA session, asking them to check the relevant checkbox.
+Then retry the initial action with

-- Retry the action with user authentication, by setting
+USER_NOT_PRESENT. - Retry the action with the user on session to authenticate by setting